 - Easily find dashboards that visualize the entities or data you care about.

-In July 2020, labels for APM and synthetic monitors were replaced by tags.
+Labels for APM and synthetic monitors were replaced by tags.
 Learn more.

 Add, edit, and manage tags

 If you're already familiar with the NerdGraph GraphiQL explorer, see the following tutorials for sample queries:

 - Manage tags: add, delete, view, and replace tags for entities

 - Query entities: search for and see relationships between entities

 After you create tags, it's important to know which tags have been added to various entity types.
 You can see all the tags that have been added to an entity in two ways: